Hostmen of Newcastle upon Tyne: Civil War

 When the First English Civil War began in August 1642, most of the Newcastle burgesses sided with the Royalists and in 1644 Parliamentarian forces blockaded the Tyne river to prevent them exporting coal, cutting supplies to London.
 To ease this situation Parliament encouraged the export of coal from Blyth and from Wearside, but not enough coal was available from those sources to replace that shipped from Newcastle.
 In October 1644, Scottish troops captured Newcastle after an eight month siege, then occupied Northumberland and Durham for two years, levying taxes from the coal trade to pay their costs.
 After the Second English Civil War ended in 1648, the Royalist burgesses were replaced by Parliamentarian sympathisers who proved just as anxious to maintain Newcastle's trading monopoly as their predecessors.
 In 1655, Ralph Gardiner of Chirton accused the Corporation of "tyranny and oppression" after he was imprisoned for contravening the monopoly of the Bakers and Brewers Company of Newcastle by brewing in North Shields, and unsuccessfully petitioned Parliament to abolish the regulations forcing traders to deal through Newcastle.

 Decline of its trading privileges

 The Civil War had allowed the River Wear to emerge as a competitor of the Tyne for coal exports.
 By 1660 the Tyne coal trade had recovered but was now only a third greater than the Wearside production.
 At this time the Newcastle Hostmen clashed with the Sunderland coal traders by claiming their charter rights and imposing a shilling tax on all coals exported from Sunderland.
-The Newcastle monopoly continued until between 1700 and 1750 the coal production increased to such an extent that non-Hostmen businessmen were drawn in.
+The Newcastle monopoly continued until coal production increased to such an extent between 1700 and 1750 that non-Hostmen businessmen were drawn in.
 This seriously weakened the strength of the Hostmen and they would never again have such a stranglehold on the north-east coal trade.